Rotterdam school of Management, Erasmus University compact logo

 Example:

-If your mother tongue is Chinese, and you completed your university bachelor’s studies in Chinese, you can upload your current university diploma as proof of your mother tongue.
+If your mother tongue is English, and you completed your university bachelor’s studies entirely in Korean, you can upload your current university diploma as proof of CEMS 2nd language (L2).

 Option 3